 Other Information This area is closed during hours of darkness.

 This is a popular pheasant hunting site with some waterfowl hunting opportunities in the fall and winter.
-Other popular activities include wildlife watching and dog training/walking.
+Other popular activities include wildlife watching and hiking along the river.

 A Discover Pass or WDFW Vehicle Access Pass